Greece Foodies

 Photo by Sonja Langford on Unsplash

-Honey in Greece today
+Is Honey famous in Greece today?

-After our journey through the history of honey in Greek gastronomy, follow us as we take a stroll through Greece’s hidden cookbooks and discover delicious honey recipes!
+After our journey through the history of honey in Greek gastronomy, follow us as we stroll through Greece’s hidden cookbooks and discover delicious honey recipes!
 And if you haven’t tried our most recent recipe yet, what are you waiting for?

 Honey in Greek Cuisine